Topic: Water Into Wine. First Sign. Category: Son of Man>

 shame into honour

-Where He would give up His life and die the most public shameful death devised by humanity, at the hands of humanity.
-Jesus knew that time would come.
+Jesus knew He had come to pay the cost for humanity’s shame.
+But He knew that that time had not yet come.
+That time would come on the cross.
+When He would willing give up His life and die the most public shameful death devised by humanity, at the hands of humanity.
+There was much Jesus was to do on earth before that time.

 Jesus used the physical realm to open the eyes of humanity into the spiritual realm.
-In a practical way Heaven came down to earth in Jesus and smashed through the religious barriers and shame of humanity.
+In a practical way, heaven came down to earth in Jesus and smashed through the religious barriers and the shame of humanity.
+Jesus turned the shame of humanity into honour.

-I remember listening to the life of a man who grew up in abject poverty.
-He said the physical hardship of not enough food to fill his belly or not enough clothes to keep him warm was not his greatest challenge.
-The thing he resented most about being poor was the shame.
-Humanity looks to the outward appearance and makes judgements through their selfish heart of stone.
-No one would acknowledge him as a person.
-He had no place, no voice and no value.
-All because he was born into poverty.
-The one thing he desired above all else was respect or honour.
-Jesus restored his honour.
+I remember listening to the life of a man who grew up in extreme poverty.
+He said the physical hardship of not having enough food to fill his belly each day or not having enough clothes to keep him warm was not his greatest challenge.
+The thing he resented the most about being poor was the shame.

 Water into wine, old into new, shame into honour.